The Results Of A Test Created In Barcelona For The Detection Of Multiple Cancers Are Presented At ESMO

-Kience booth at the ESMO 2024 congress with the poster of the results presented.

-The data were published at the annual world congress of the European Society of Medical Oncology (ESMO)
+The data were published at the annual world congress of the European Society of Medical Oncology (ESMO), which this year takes place in Barcelona and brings together the leading international companies in the sector, presenting the most innovative developments in cancer research.

-BARCELONA, SPAIN, September 16, 2024 /EINPresswire / -- Kience has presented the results of the first validation study of its innovative non-invasive test based on a blood and urine sample.
+BARCELONA, Spain, Sept.
+17, 2024 /PRNewswire/ -- Kience has presented the results of the first validation study of its innovative non-invasive test based on a blood and urine sample.
 This test, especially aimed at people aged 40 and over, promises to provide early and accurate screening for up to 42 different types of solid tumors and 5 hematological malignancies (even in the early stages), before the first symptoms and signs appear, precisely when treatment is most likely to be successful.

 The test is claimed to be much less invasive, more economical and more guaranteed to offer fewer false positives than other tests currently on the market to detect different types of cancer, thanks to being based on a machine learning algorithm of its own creation that includes, among other innovations, the Barcelona Criteria, four criteria established by Dr. Rafael Molina† together with other members of the Spanish Society of Clinical Chemistry (SEQCML) in 1994, on the correct interpretation of tumor markers.